jeffreydurieux/cica_simulation/README.md

 # C-ICA simulations

-For information please contact me: j.durieux at fsw.leidenuniv.nl
+This is an active repository related to simulation studies for evaluating Clusterwise Independent Component Analysis For information please contact: j.durieux at fsw.leidenuniv.nl

 Note: many (almost all) scripts are performed on a computer cluster.
 Scripts that contain the command --> "commandArgs(trailingOnly = TRUE)"